dufferzafar/win-butler/README.md

 ## <a name="changelog"></a>Changelog

+* Added: Alt + Ctrl + X - Launch GitShell here (but in Cmder).
 * Updated: Cmder overhaul.

 * Remapped a few hotkeys.
 * Windows + F - Launches Everything search in the current folder.
-* Added: Alt + Ctrl + X - Launches the currently opened file's folder from sublime.
+* Added: Alt + Ctrl + Z - Launches the currently opened file's folder from sublime.
 This hotkey is off by default, as I use a [Sublime Plugin](https://github.com/dufferzafar/homepages/python-scripts/Sublime%20Text%203%20Plugins/
 ) to open the project/file folder.

 * **2.8**: